Choir Members

 Amy Pun

-This is Amy’s first year with the Laudate Singers and she is looking forward to singing with Lars and the wonderful singers in the choir.
+This is Amy’s second year with the Laudate Singers and she is looking forward to singing with Lars and the wonderful singers in the choir.

 Choral music is an important part of Amy’s life.
 Amy has sung in many choirs, including the Toronto Mendelssohn Choir, the Mendelssohn Singers, the Vancouver Bach Choir, Pandora’s Vox and Espiritu.
 Amy is also a church musician and has been choir director, cantor, organist at various Catholic parishes.
 She was a Board member at Choral Canada and is currently a Board member of the BC Choral Federation.